THE LIT DESIGN AWARDS IS OPEN TO SUBMISSIONS, FROM LIGHTING MANUFACTURERS, DESIGNERS AND PRACTISES FROM AROUND THE WORLD.

 EMERGING LIGHTING DESIGNER OF THE YEAR – STUDENT

-Students and young designers are encouraged to apply, for a chance to be awarded the title Emerging Lighting Designer of the year.
+Students and young designers are encouraged to apply, for a chance to be awarded the title of Emerging Lighting Designer of the year.
 This prize is awarded to the student who has demonstrated devotion to elevating the art of Lighting Design.

 You could receive the LIT trophy at an exclusive evening celebrating the winners, a cash prize of CHF1,000.00 as well as the publication of your work in the LIT Annual Book.
 The promotion of your work will be sent in a newsletter to 100,000 design professionals and potential clients worldwide and you will enjoy year-long coverage on the LIT Design Awards website.
 Winners will also receive the certificate of achievement and winner’s seal to use online and in printed media.